-Tens of thousands of skilled immigrants compete for the highly sought-after H-1B visa each year.
-Since so many people petition each year, USCIS places an annual limit on the number of H-1B visas issued and conducts an annual lottery to select the petitions that go onto processing randomly.
+Hundreds of thousands of skilled immigrants compete for the highly sought-after H-1B visa each year.
+Since so many people register each year, USCIS places an annual limit on the number of H-1B visas issued and conducts an annual lottery to select the registrations.
 The competition for H-1B visas is fierce, and only a small percentage of applicants are chosen yearly.
 The demand for H-1B visas exceeds the supply, making it crucial to have a well-prepared and error-free application.
 An experienced immigration attorney is best equipped to help you increase the chances of selection.

 H-1B Registration System

-The agency is doing so by implementing several integrity measures in the registration process, including requiring the beneficiary’s passport info or travel document info and prohibiting the beneficiary from being registered under more than one personal identifier document.
+The agency has implemented several integrity measures in the registration process, including requiring the beneficiary’s passport info or travel document info and prohibiting the beneficiary from being registered under more than one personal identifier document.

 USCIS will retain the right to deny or revoke any H-1B petition that’s been approved where the beneficiary has changed their personal identifying information.
 Thus, a beneficiary can have multiple registrations sent from different employers, but an employer cannot submit multiple registrations for the same beneficiary under multiple proposed job titles.

-On March 24, 2025, at noon EST, the H-1B registration submission window will close, and no more registrations will be accepted.
-USCIS will then conduct a random lottery of the submitted petitions and select 65,000 from the regular H-1B cap and 20,000 from the Master’s cap, as in previous years.
+Every year, USCIS conducts a lottery of the submitted petitions and selects 65,000 from the regular H-1B cap and 20,000 from the Master’s cap, as in previous years.

 Chilean and Singaporean citizens have 6,800 visas set aside as part of the Free Trade Agreement.
-On or before March 31, 2025, USCIS will change the registration statuses to reflect the winners.
-Those selected need to file petitions and have them approved to obtain an H-1B visa.
-If USCIS chooses your registration, the soonest you can file your complete H-1B petition is April 2025.
-Be sure to read our full guide on the H-1B visa to find out more.
+On or before March 31, USCIS changes the registration statuses to reflect the winners.
+Those selected needed to have petitions filed and have been approved to obtain an H-1B visa.
+If USCIS chooses your registration, the soonest the employer can file your complete H-1B petition is April 1st, 2026 with a June 30, 2026 deadline.

 Previously, employers were required to request a start date of October 1 of the applicable fiscal year.
 However, DHS has revised this requirement, permitting employers to request start dates beyond October 1, aligning with existing USCIS policy.